UGentBiomath/COVID19-Model/README.md

 Since notebooks are challenging objects for version control (e.g., diffs of the json are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
 There are two steps we recommend for using notebooks effectively:

 - Follow a naming convention that shows the owner and the order the analysis was done in.
-We propose the format <step>-<ghuser>-<description>.ipynb (e.g., 0.3-talleman-model-network.ipynb).
+We propose the format <step>-<ghuser>-<description>.ipynb (e.g., 0.3-twallema-model-network.ipynb).
-- Refactor the good parts.
+- Reuse the good parts.
 Don't write code to do the same task in multiple notebooks.
 If it's a data preprocessing task, put it in the pipeline at `src/covid19model/data/make_dataset.py` and load data from `data/interim`.
-If it's useful utility code, refactor it and put it in the appropriate subfolder of the `src/covid19model` folder.
+If it's useful utility code, refactor it and put it in the appropriate subfolder of the `src/covid19model` folder, e;g. visualisations inside `src/covid19model/visualization`

 As the code of the `src/covid19model` folder is a Python package itself (see the `setup.py` file).
 You can import your code and use it in notebooks without the need of reinstallation.
 Put the following at the top of your notebook: